toptensoftware/mk.js/readme.md

 ### File Rules

-A file rule has an `output` property that declares the file that the rule will produce.
-File rules are only executed if the output file doesn't exist, or if it's older than all the input file dependencies.
+File rules describe how to produce a file and only execute if the target file doesn't exist, or is older than any of its dependencies.

+File rules have an `output` property that identifies the file the rule produces:

 ```js
 this.rule({